brorfred/mapps_forest/README.md

 # mapps_forest

-mapps_forest is an implementation of the  ocean_forest Python package to perform Random Forest regressions based on in-situ obervations of ocean properties.
+mapps_forest is an implementation of the ocean_forest Python package to perform Random Forest regressions based on in-situ observations of ocean properties.
 This case is set up for the MAPPS data set.

 ## Installation